 While the number of roe herring seine licenses is relatively constant, this does not have a strong relationship to the number of vessels actually fishing.
-Most vessels that fish have two licenses stacked on their vessel.
+Most vessels that fish have two licenses stacked per vessel.
 In 2007, only 38 seine vessels registered landings, while the total fleet of 133 vessels owned 248 licenses (Nelson 2009a).
 The number of active fishing vessels in the seine fishery increased to 43 active vessels in 2009 (Lagaron Comba et al. 1999).

 Figure 17 Total herring licenses by fishery type

-The trend in licences by area should be interpreted with caution as the field is blank for many of the entries in the commercial licence database.
-However, there does appear to be movement of licences to the remaining fishing areas as would be expected as some of the main fishing areas have been closed for several years (Figure 18).
+The trend in licences by area should be interpreted with caution, as the field is blank for many of the entries in the commercial licence database.
+However, there does appear to be movement of licences from closed management areas to the remaining fishing areas.
+This is not unexpected, expected as some of the main fishing areas, like Haida Gwaii, Central Coast, and the West Coast of Vancouver Island, have been closed for several years (Figure 18).
 This trend is apparent for the Strait of Georgia as well since 2000 (Figure 19).

 Figure 18 Net licence movement for the two main roe fishing areas.